 - loss of coordination

-Rarely, people with hemiplegic migraines have more serious symptoms, such as the following:
+In rare cases, people with hemiplegic migraine have more serious symptoms, like:

 - loss of control over movement

 - decreased consciousness

 - memory loss